JaimeLeoz/JaimeLeoz/README.md

 - 👋 Hi, I’m @JaimeLeoz
-I’m Changing career paths from 8 years of international SEO experience to be ready and expand my technical skills for the future challenges in the data analytics world.
+I’m changing career paths from 8 years of international SEO experience to be ready and expand my technical skills for the future challenges in the data analytics world.  https://www.linkedin.com/in/jleozmc/

 <!---